STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XRENDERING-418.md

 ```
 Noting that, `syntaxId` is an **input argument**.

-# Frame 38
+## Frame 38
-## Line is not covered
+Line is not covered.
 Evocrash should generate a proper value for `req`, which is an **input argument**, to set state of the SUT in a way that it achieve to target line.

-# Frame 41 & 44 & 47 & 50
+## Frame 41 & 44 & 47 & 50
-## Target line and exception are covered
-But ...
-NPE has been thrown in target line.
+Line is covered.
+However, EvoCrash could not throw the right type of exception in this line
 Target line is:
 ```
 chain.doFilter(request, response);
 ```
 `chain` is an **input argument**.

-# Frame 53
+## Frame 53
-## Line is not covered
+Line is not covered.
 The problem is similar to Frame 41 & 44 & 47 & 50.